transformrs/trv/README.md

     --release
 ```

+This will create the video `_out/release.mp4`.

+## Offline

-To create a video from the presentation with DeepInfra, run:
+To create a video without an API key nor an internet connection, you can self-host [Kokoros](https://github.com/lucasjinreal/Kokoros).
+See the [Kokoros section](#kokoros) for more information.

+## Via DeepInfra

+For more voices and faster audio generation, you can use the Kokoro models hosted at DeepInfra.

 ```raw
 $ export DEEPINFRA_KEY="<YOUR KEY>"